deep-diver/ai-paper-reviewer/content/paper-reviews/2410.15017/index.md

 ![](figures/figures_2_0.png)

-> 🔼 Figure 1 provides a visual comparison of existing speech tokenization techniques that use only acoustic or semantic tokens, highlighting their limitations, and introduces DM-Codec which integrates acoustic, semantic, and contextual information for improved speech tokenization.
+> 🔼 Figure 1 provides a comparison of existing speech tokenization approaches that utilize discrete acoustic and semantic tokens, highlighting their limitations and introducing DM-Codec as a novel approach that incorporates contextual information for improved performance.
 > <details>
 > <summary>read the caption</summary>
 > Figure 1: An overview of speech tokenization approaches using discrete acoustic, semantic, and contextual tokens.
 DM-Codec integrates these multimodal representations for robust speech tokenization, learning comprehensive speech representations.